secwexen/secwexen.github.io/README.md

 ---

-© 2026 secwexen — Content licensed under CC BY 4.0 | Code usage is prohibited. | https://secwexen.github.io/
+© 2026 secwexen.
+All Rights Reserved.
+Content licensed under CC BY 4.0 | Code usage is prohibited.